ksun4176/PokeTrade/webapp/README.md

 ## View Account Info
 You will see the profile icon on the top right.
 This will redirect you to the `MyAccount` page where you can view information on your account.
 You can also log out from here.

-## Making Changes
-Making changes will bring you back to the initial edit steps you saw when you first accessed the app.
-To get here, there are a lot of buttons throughout the app that is hopefully easily recognizable.
-You can edit anything from linked account information to your lists of Pokémons.

 ## FAQs